abl0719/ASElux/README.md

     file    the name of the static index

 --vcf
-    file    the file of vcf format SNPs
+    file    the file of vcf format SNPs.
+Please make sure that vcf file fits the v4.2 standards and contains the GT field.

 --seqFiles
     file    the files of reads seperated by space.